Funeral is held of mother and two children murdered in Fermanagh by their father

 Those in attendance at the funeral at the Church of the Immaculate Conception on Saturday included a representative for the Taoiseach Micheal Martin and GAA president Jarlath Burns.

+While the exact circumstances of the killings have not been established, an agricultural contractor Ian Rutledge, 43, who died on Monday, is understood to be the only suspect in the shooting of his family.

-Delivering the eulogy, Ms Whyte’s sister Regina said they have been robbed of their loved ones.
+Delivering the eulogy on Saturday, Ms Whyte’s sister Regina said they have been robbed of their loved ones.

 “Vanessa, James and Sara were taken from this world in a cruel and vicious manner – there are no words available to express how this has impacted our family and their friends,” she said.